sapangupta15/hivery_assignment/README.md

 - navigate to project root directory
 - set PYTHONPATH env variable
 - set DB_URL env variable, which will be used by the main app, as well as db migrations script
-- create virtual environment, activate venv and install dependencies
+- create virtual environment using python alias. e.g. if python3 is the alias, then use this command: python3 -m venv venv.
+Activate venv and install dependencies
 - Run unit tests
 - Run db migrations to create tables in database (This project yoyo-migratons.
 Checkout https://pypi.org/project/yoyo-migrations/4.2.0/ for more details).
 This also sets up the required data from json files into database.
 ##### For this to work, it is important that json files are placed at resources directory of the project.